finkeissen/finkeissen/README.md

 ## Step 5 – Predictions
 Operationally verifiable projections derived from hypotheses and matrix. https://github.com/finkeissen/predictions

 ---
-**The pipeline is cyclical: artifacts can regress to Legacy when admissibility fails.**
-**Examples → see Matrix repository**
-**What it is NOT**
-- Not a prompt framework
-- Not a knowledge base
-- Not an LLM wrapper
-**Research areas**
-- epistemic governance
-- epistemic admissibility
-- constraint-based reasoning
-- knowledge provenance
-- AI safety
-- hallucination mitigation
-- scientific workflows for AI
-- verification of claims
-- formal reasoning for LLM systems
-- auditable decision systems

----
 ## Step 6 - The Art of Life